 * Click here for rating key

 Otani Restaurant Review: This is one of the oldest of the region’s contemporary sushi and hibachi restaurants, having stood quietly tucked inside a nondescript shopping plaza for more than 30 years.
 The large space is simply decorated with light wood tables and muted tones throughout.
-Nigiri, sashimi, maki and specialty rolls --- including the Volcano and Typhoon --- are available in such a variety that it’s hard to choose.
-Entrées include traditional favorites, such as chicken teriyaki and shrimp tempura, as well as action-packed hibachi dinners.
+Nigiri, sashimi, maki and specialty rolls --- including the spicy Buddha and the Fire Crab Roll --- are available in such a variety that it’s hard to choose.
+Entrées include traditional favorites, such as sesame chicken and shrimp teriyaki, as well as action-packed hibachi dinners.
 Drinks range from Tokyo iced tea to piña coladas, while wines are unimpressive at best.
-Desserts are limited, though the Oreo tempura will satisfy any sweet tooth.
+Desserts are limited, though the fried flan will satisfy any sweet tooth.